oitzujoey/duck-lisp/language.md

 ## Variables

 Duck-lisp has both lexically and globally scoped variables.
-Callbacks from C are created as globals and can be accessed by name from C. Global variables persist between bytecode executions in the VM.
+Callbacks from C are created as globals and can be accessed by name from C. There is no way to create a global function from duck-lisp.
+Global variables persist between bytecode executions in the VM.

 Scopes are created as in C, but using parentheses instead of curly braces.
 Confusing?
 Yes.
 Lexical variables are created as in C but using the `var` keyword.
 Global variables are created using the `global` keyword.
 The value argument is required for both `var` and `global`.